Currently, 6.2 million Americans age 65 and older are living with Alzheimer’s. Based on projections, this figure can double to 12.7 million by 2050.

 Preparing and packing are stressful.
 So, it’s better not to involve your senior parent in this process as it can make them agitated or violent.

 Remember to pack only valuable items and a few decorative things to personalize your senior parent’s living space.
-If you can’t pack for them, you can hire a professional organizer to help you with downsizing and relocating.
+If you can’t pack for them, you can hire a professional organizer to help you with downsizing and relocating.4.
+Personalize their space.

 Building a good relationship with the community care staff can encourage honest communication.
 When you're not visiting, you can ask the care staff about the living conditions of your loved ones.
 Since the average stay in a memory care unit is about two to three years, you might be talking with the same care staff for this entire time.